+The Operator Engagement.
 The full marketing program, run by one senior operator working directly with founders.
-Strategy and consulting on top.
-Conversion tracking, Google Ads, and Meta Ads underneath.
+Marketing strategy and direction on top.
+Conversion tracking, Google Ads, Meta Ads, email, storefronts, and product photography underneath.
 No account managers in between.

 $15M+Ad spend managed